All your beliefs, prejudices, and habits are products of the environment you grew up in or the environment you’re in now.

 Is your job hurting somebody else?

-Is the food and the company you’re buying it from hurting other people or the environment?
+Are the food and the company you’re buying it from hurting other people or the environment?

 Don’t take anything for granted.
 Especially not freedom.